finson/sketch/libraries/FirmataDevice/device-driver-B-device-registers.md

 ---
 ###`CDR_DriverVersion`
+###`CDR_LibraryVersion`
-####Get version numbers for the DeviceDriver and its underlying library (libraries).
+####Get version number and name of the DeviceDriver or supporting library

 Version numbers are in the Semantic Versioning format x.y.z-a.b.c  See [semver.org](http://semver.org) for more info.

-The first byte of the return data buffer is a count of the version identifiers that follow.
-The second byte is the size of the version identifier packets.
+The first byte of the return data buffer is the size in bytes of the version identifier packet that follows.
+Name strings use UTF-8 encoding and are null-terminated.

-In the initial implementation, the size of the version identifier packets is 6 bytes.
-The size of the receiving buffer should be large enough to take the 2-byte header and several version identifiers.
-The version numbers in order refer to:
+In the initial implementation, the size of the version identifier packet is 6 bytes.
+The name string immediately follows the version identifier packet and is limited to 128 bytes maximum, including the null terminator.

-1. The DeviceDriver itself
-2. A supporting library, if any
-3. Another supporting library, if any
-4. etc

-The returned byte count will always be (2+count*size).
+The size of the receiving buffer should be large enough to hold the 1-byte packet size, a version identifier packet, and a name string (including the null terminator).
 If the buffer size is not large enough, an error will be returned (`EMSGSIZE`).

 *Method signature*

-`int status(int handle, CDR_DriverVersion, int bufSize, byte *buf)`
+`int status(int handle, CDR_DriverVersion, int bufSize, byte *buf)` `int status(int handle, CDR_LibraryVersion, int bufSize, byte *buf)`

 *Return data buffer*

-     0  version descriptor count
-     1  6 (version descriptor packet size)
+     0  6 (version descriptor packet size)
-     2  pre-release (c)
-     3  pre-release (b)
+     1  major version (x)
+     2  minor version (y)
+     3  patch version (z)
      4  pre-release (a)
-     5  patch version (z)
-     6  minor version (y)
-     7  major version (x)
-     8..13   First supporting library version
-     14..19  Second supporting library version
+     5  pre-release (b)
+     6  pre-release (c)
+     7..n  name string (UTF-8, null terminated)

 ---